+Source?

+Additionally, there were more nursing, nursing students and students in Australia than what was reported for West Africa.
+Of note, although some of the participants were unemployed in West Africa during the EVD epidemic, all stated that they were gainfully employed in Australia during the COVID-19 pandemic.

+Marital Status of respondents in West Africa and Australia

-This section will be followed by reports on participants’ marital status.
-Table 5 shows that more of the participants were married in West Africa during the 2014-16 EVD epidemic than was the case in Australia during the COVID-19 pandemic.
+Table 4 shows that more of the participants were married in West Africa during the 2014-16 EVD epidemic than was the case in Australia during the COVID-19 pandemic.
 Furthermore, while a participant was widowed in West Africa during the EVD epidemic, more were living with their partners in Australia than in West Africa.
-A higher proportion of the participants reported that they were living with their partners in Australia than when they were in West Africa during the EVD epidemic.

 Table 4 Marital status (n=36)